matewhoy/google-clone/README.md

 # google-clone
-Este va a ser un proyecto de un clon de Google
+This is a Google Clone